robmuh/robmuh.github.com/_posts/2014-01-01-moving-to-jekyll.markdown

 use GitHub daily for my commits for about everything, updating my web site and blog has become such a simple matter it will be very hard not to just continue to use Jekyll.
-Besides, the formatting and style of the Jekyll site---plus the amazing design sense of it's creator are spectacular.
+Besides, the formatting and style of the Jekyll site --- plus the amazing design sense of it's creator are spectacular.

 To all my new students in 2014, let me say hello and wish you the best